DaveParillo/vim-cmake/README.md

 ### Commands

- * `:CMake` searches for the closest directory named build in an upwards search, and whenever one is found, it runs the cmake command there, assuming the CMakeLists.txt file is just one directory above.
-Any arguments given to :CMake will be directly passed on to the cmake command.
+ * `:CMakeConfigure` searches for the closest directory named build in an upwards search, and if found, it runs the `cmake -S <dir> -B <dir> command there, assuming the CMakeLists.txt file is just one directory above.
+Any arguments given to :CMakeConfigure will be directly passed on to the cmake command.
 It also sets the working directory of the make command, so you can just use quickfix as with a normal Makefile project.

+ * `:CMakeBuild` executes the `cmake --build` command in a directory configured previously by the `:CMakeConfigure` command.
 If you have the [AsyncRun plugin](https://github.com/skywind3000/asyncrun.vim) installed, it will be used automatically and you will be able to check the result of the cmake command in the quickfix as well.